Homework PracticeSign Up

 Question 8mcq

-A student is revising Cell Organelles and Functions.
-Which idea is most accurate?
+A student is checking endoplasmic reticulum and vacuoles.
+Which statement is scientifically accurate?

 B.Tissues allow division of labour in multicellular organisms.